Start9Labs/documentation/site/source/user-manual/upgrade-hardware/ssd-upgrade.rst

 Upgrade Your SSD
 ================

-This guide will go over how to switch out an old drive on your Embassy One to a different drive and migrate the data from the old one to the new one.
+This guide will go over how to switch out an old drive on your server to a different drive and transfer the data from the old one to the new one.

-This will preserve the entire state of your Embassy, inlcluding all Tor and LAN addresses as well as channels you have open on the lightning network!
+This will preserve the entire state of your server, including all Tor and LAN addresses as well as channels you have open on the lightning network!

-This is not the same as backing up services and recovering them onto a new Embassy.
+This is not the same as backing up services and recovering them onto a new server.

 #.
-Start by shutting down your Embassy:
+Start by shutting down your server:

     .. figure:: /_static/images/walkthrough/shutdown.png
         :width: 50%